-- If you're being transported to a public shelter, be ready to leave when contacted. - Determine if your residence is affected by the evacuation order - does it include your area, or do you live in a mobile or manufactured home? - If you are evacuating locally, get to your shelter location within a few hours of the order. - If you are traveling out of the local area, leave immediately to avoid traffic jams. - Be aware of your evacuation time range.
+- If you're being transported to a public shelter, be ready to leave when contacted. - Determine if your residence is affected by the evacuation order.
+Does it include your area?
+Do you live in a mobile or manufactured home?
+If so, you should plan to evacuate. - If you are evacuating locally, get to your shelter location within a few hours of the order. - If you are traveling out of the local area, leave immediately to avoid traffic jams. - Be aware of your evacuation time range.
 Evacuations will be issued with beginning and end times. - If you must evacuate and do not have access to transportation due to age, disability, or other special needs, you should register now with Leon County Emergency Management.
 See next page for more information.